 SHORT COURSE PROGRAMS 2021

-Tuesday, 20 April Thursday, 16 September Tuesday, 30 November (Remote delivery)
+Tuesday, 20 April - SOLD OUT Thursday, 16 September Tuesday, 30 November (Remote delivery)

 This in an introductory level 1 day program.
 This course aims to provide participants with an overview of the definition, cause, clinical features, diagnostic tests and medical and nursing management of patients experiencing common oncologic emergencies, for example superior vena cava syndrome, spinal cord compression and septic shock.